-Customer Experience (CX) and User Experience (UX) attract the interests of businesspeople in Japan.
+Customer Experience (CX) and User Experience (UX) attract the interest of businesspeople in Japan.
 Google “Customer Experience” in Katakana, and you get 50 million search results.
 User Experience – over 4 million.
 We also notice that many companies are conducting customer research for their products and services.
 We recognize that companies are trying to enrich their customers’ experiences.

 There is a gap…